wsydney76/craft4-ddev-starter/README.md

 The 'Homepage' page entry type and the 'Content Components' body content block have a 'Content Sections' entries field, which allows you to compose your page with content living in separate entries from the Hero Area or 'Content Section' sections.

-Different component types are implemented as entry types, which prevents the entries index from getting bloated.

 The starter contains the following examples, mainly derived from Tailwind UI.

 * Features: Lists some features with icon, header, text